eclipse-thingweb/playground/examples/td/3-actions/README.txt

-This folder contains various examples concerning the "actions" interaction affordance.
+This category contains various examples concerning the "actions" interaction affordance.